 In the USA, people choose to move to a new city for many reasons.
 All newcomers have the freedom to move when they choose.
-One of the main reasons people move is for a better job, to be close to relatives and friends, and to have more study opportunities.
+Some of the reasons people move are for a better job, to be close to relatives, to find a place that is more affordable, and for education.
 It is a big decision for you and your family.
-Learn what questions to ask before moving.
-Important steps to take to move from one house to another and tips for your next move.
+Learn what questions to think about before moving, steps to take as you prepare to move, and get tips for moving.

 Questions to think about before moving to a new city

 To help you decide whether moving is a good idea, consider why you want to move and if you will be able to find better opportunities when you move.
 Here are some questions you can think about before you move: